Search

 Once ants reach the food, they must transport it on the most efficient route.
 This is selected depending on the pheromone levels, which are higher on the shorter path.
 All ants will take the shorter return path, thus increasing the pheromone concentration.
 The increasing concentration will guide all ants to choose this path as the most optimal path.

 Modern applications perceive the ACO algorithm as a graph problem.
 The ant colony and food are the nodes, while the paths are the edges.
 Each path is characterized by pheromone concentration (probability) and its length.
 A path with high concentration and shorter length is the optimal one.
 Another concept here is that pheromone concentration evaporates (over time).
-This prevents the ants (agents) from being stuck in a local minima and allows them to continue exploring more options.
+This prevents the ants (agents) from getting stuck in a local minima and allows them to continue exploring more options.

 Map for the travelling salesman problem